elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 for the **New Player** page.
 We want users to be able to adjust their `username` and `display_name` fields for example, but they shouldn't be able to manually alter their `score` field since that data should be coming from the games they play on the platform.
+Since we won't have a full authentication system with a reset password feature, we'll also allow users to change their `password` as needed on this page.

 Update the `lib/platform_web/templates/player/edit.html.eex` file to contain the following: